mmondics/aiops-z/README.md

     ![runbook-new](images/runbook-new.png)

-    This *runbook* is made up of three separate *actions*.
+    This *runbook* is made up of four separate *actions*.
 Each action is a bash command issued through an SSH connection.
 It is not required that all commands be of the same type.
 For example, one step could be a bash command while the second could be an Ansible playbook or an API call.

     - First, the runbook will log into the OpenShift cluster from an Ubuntu server via an SSH connection.
     - Second, it will check if the `POSTGRESQL_DATABASE` environment variable is properly set.